 Windows don’t need to blocked for whole life.
 You can surely remove paper or cloth when your cat spraying problem is solved and outside cats are not visiting your place again.

 The most important step of how to stop cat spraying is cleanup.
-You can solve your cat spraying problem if you learn the correct way to identify the targeted area and clean it with a good cleaner.
+You can solve your cat spraying problem if you learn the correct way to identify the targeted area and clean it with The Herbal Repellent Mix™.

 First, you have to make sure inside of your house is urine-free then check for urine marks outside.
 Usually, cats target doors, outside walls, and windows so you need to pay special attention to these places.

 Usually, outside cats leave the calling cards by spraying on the exterior walls and doors.
 Even if you can’t find them that doesn’t mean your cat’s highly fined nose can’t detect them.
 You have to walk outside on a moonless night, armed with black light and a good cleaner.
 When you saw any urine mark, you have to clean it.
 Make sure you check sides and corners of sliding glass doors as these are the favorite place of cat to spray.